gladkhumalo/PowerShell/private_key_perm/README.md

 # Fixing "Bad Permissions" on SSH Private Key (Windows + PuTTY)

-A common issue when using PuTTY or OpenSSH on Windows where you see:
+A common issue when using PuTTY, OpenSSH, or other SSH clients on Windows is receiving an error like:

 > WARNING: UNPROTECTED PRIVATE KEY FILE!
 > Bad permissions.
 Try removing permissions for user: UNKNOWN/...